How To File for Divorce in South Carolina

 One party initiates the divorce by filing a Complaint for Divorce.
 This person is referred to as the plaintiff.

-Once filed, the spouse (now the defendant in the matter) must be served that divorce with a Summons.
+Once filed, the spouse (now the defendant in the matter) must be served that complaint with a Summons.
 This is the formal process for notifying the defendant that a divorce has been filed.

 There are a few ways you can serve your spouse divorce papers in South Carolina: